jchaves/deedum/README.md

 flutter build apk --debug
 flutter install
 ```

+Notes for myself and anyone who might need it:
+Right now this code seems to compile only using
+- flutter 2.8.1-stable
+- gradle gradle-7.4 (android/gradle/wrapper/gradle-wrapper.properties)

+TODO: maybe update all the dependencies and everything so it builds in an up-to-date environment
+(to be honest, last thing I want is to waste my time keeping up with android development and their
+ever-changing best practices, versions, frameworks...)

 I haven't been able to get ios building yet because of xcode / macos version restrictions.